Your visit – Welcome Pack

 Baillie Gifford Transport Fund

-If you need financial support to transport your class to the Book Festival – whether it’s a coach from Inverness or an Edinburgh city bus fare – please apply for our Baillie Gifford Transport Fund.
+If you need financial support to transport your class to the Book Festival – whether you’re taking the train from Mallaig or the bus from Musselburgh – please apply for our Baillie Gifford Transport Fund.

 First get an estimate of the cost of bringing your pupils to Charlotte Square Gardens for each trip.